Travel and mail security

 The avalanche of catalogs we've been recycling lately signals the start of increased mail and package deliveries.
 Everyone loves surprises, including bad people.
 Best approaches are the preventive ones.

 Whether or not you use our service, we are advocating everyone have their mail held for any trips more than 72 hours.
-Mail theft rings or "porch pirates" are a sad, but very real problem in many communities, including ours.
+Mail theft rings or "porch pirates" are a sad, but very real and growing problem in many communities, including ours.
 Often these crimes are perpetrated by desperate people being paid by the piece, and it occurs in broad daylight.

 Home invasions increase during the holiday season and the delivery person scheme can be foiled by taking extra precautions.